difiore/Intro_to_R_Reader/_book/03_Workflow.md

 ```

 ### Tibbles
 As I mentioned earlier, data in R is stored in _dataframes_.
-However, you may have noticed that the dataframe outputs from tidyverse functions look pretty different (I'd even say nicer) than our raw datasets!
+However, you may have noticed that the dataframe outputs from tidyverse functions look pretty different in your R session (I'd even say nicer) than our raw datasets!
 That's because of another useful tidyverse package, ```tibble```.

+Of course, the outputs in this book are pretty much the same - the technology I'm using to publish this isn't quite that advanced, yet.

 We don't need to get too far into the mechanics of this package - if you load the tidyverse, any new dataframes you make will be converted into tibbles by default.
 If you want to force any old dataframe into this format, use ```as.tibble()```; if you need the basic dataframe, use ```as.data.frame()```.